Pruning trees and shrubs

 - maintaining a dense hedge

-- maintaining a desired tree form or special garden forms
+- maintaining a desired plant form or special garden forms

 Prune to improve plant appearance

 Appearance in the landscape is essential to a plant's usefulness.
 For most landscapes, a plant's natural form is best.
-Avoid shearing shrubs into tight geometrical forms that can adversely affect flowering.
-Alter a plant's natural form only if it needs to be confined or trained for a specific purpose.
-When plants are pruned well, it is difficult to see that they have been pruned!
+Avoid shearing shrubs into tight geometrical forms that can adversely affect flowering unless it needs to be confined or trained for a specific purpose.
+When plants are properly pruned, it is difficult to see that they have been pruned!
 Prune to:

 - remove unwanted branches, waterspouts, suckers, and undesirable fruiting structures that detract from plant appearance